Music

 Teaching team

-Teaching takes place in small groups of one to three students, with larger classes and seminars organised by the Faculty of Music close by.
+Teaching at our music college takes place in small groups of one to three students, with larger classes and seminars organised by the Faculty of Music close by.

 Course structure

-The first year provides a broad grounding in a range of foundational critical skills, and there is a broad selection of optional papers in years two and three that allow students to pursue their own specialist interests.
+The first year of the music course provides a broad grounding in a range of foundational critical skills, and there is a broad selection of optional papers in years two and three that allow students to pursue their own specialist interests.

 There are no preferences for particular musical idioms or styles: music students at Merton have a very wide range of academic and creative musical interests.